If you had to pack all your conversion wisdom and power into one tiny space, it would be the call-to-action button.

 And before you dismiss this section as being all hype, this type of optimization is based on tested fact.

-One recent example of this comes from marketer Matthew Woodward, who decided to see how different colors of CTA affected their click-through rate.
+One recent example of this comes from marketer Matthew Woodward, who decided to see how different CTA colors affected their click-through rate.

 He took his original CTA, which was green: